n4m3name/dotfiles/README.md

 # dotfiles

 A ThinkPad-oriented, red-on-black, minimal i3 setup for Arch Linux.
 Dark/light toggle that re-skins the whole desktop from one command.
-No DE, no GTK bloat — just i3 + polybar + picom + kitty, plus a handful of helper scripts.
+No DE, no GTK bloat.
+I3 + polybar + picom + kitty, plus a handful of helper scripts.

 ## Install